MOORE & SMALLEY PALACE SHIELD

 4c.
 Anyone who has played 50% or more of league games in the Palace Shield Premier Division cannot play in T20 Division 2

-5. The batting team will provide the balls, which must be PS or NL stamped
+5. The batting team will provide the balls, which must be Pink and PS or NL stamped

 6. Bowlers are restricted to a maximum of 4 overs each